Postexposure Prophylaxis (PEP) Guidelines for Rabies

 Rabies PEP Schedule – United States2,3

-Source: Centers for Disease Control and Prevention.
+Centers for Disease Control and Prevention.
 Morbidity and Mortality Weekly Report.
-May 23, 2008.
+March 19, 2010.

 Not previously vaccinated